 When you have set up your password, you can apply for a place in halls and monitor the progress of your application.

-If you’re a study abroad or exchange student, you can apply for a semester-only tenancy contract – for more details, contact the Education Abroad Office at [email protected].
+If you’re a study abroad or exchange student, you can apply for a semester-only tenancy contract.
+For more details, please visit the University Housing page in our Study abroad section of the website.

 Who can apply